RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 #### Resource quotas

-You can configure the following resource quotes:
+You can configure the following resource quotes in the section `app.resourceQuotas`:

 Name|Description
 ---|---